Non-imaging metasurface design for collimated beam shaping: Beam shaping

+Having established the theoretical framework, we now determine the metasurface phase profiles for three different beam shaping examples.
+An advantage of our theoretical framework is that significant analytical progress can be made for certain beam shaping cases.
+In particular, shaping a Gaussian input intensity profile to a constant output intensity (and vice versa) can be solved analytically.
+For the Gaussian-to-constant mapping, we use the input intensity profile $I(x) = I_0\exp \left({-2x^2/w_0^2}\right)$ with $w_0$ being the waist radius~\cite{FundamentalsOfPhotonics}, while the target intensity profile is constant $E(t_x) = E_0$, see Fig.~\ref{fig:3examples}a.
+In this case we find that the target coordinate is given by

-Finally, we investigate the inverse case where the target is a Gaussian intensity profile $E(t_x) = E_0e^{-t_x^2/2b^2}$ with $b = 0.2$~mm, while the input intensity profile remains constant [Fig.~\ref{fig:EGaus}(a)].
-In Fig.~\ref{fig:EGaus}(b), we see that the phase profile has a concave shape similar to the focus case [Fig.~\ref{fig:Enlarge_Shrink}(a)], which is reasonable since the constant incident beam is focused to a Gaussian target illumination [Fig.~\ref{fig:EGaus}(c-d)].
-However, the phase gradient differs from the focusing case as the edge rays at the metasurface must be mapped to the edge of the target.
-This forces the phase gradient to go to zero at the edges of the metasurface, since the target and metasurface widths are identical.
-This example serves to show that rather complex beam shaping can be handled by our theoretical framework.
+where $\erf$ denotes the error function.
+We visualize the Gaussian-to-constant shaping in Fig.~\ref{fig:3examples}(b,c) with the width of the Gaussian set to $w_0=0.2$~mm and the metasurface and target widths being equal ($T=W=1$~mm).
+We find a concave-type phase profile (Fig.~\ref{fig:3examples}b), which is reasonable as the beam shaping taking place is similar to a diverging lens (see Fig.~\ref{fig:Defocus_BC}a).
+The rays are directed towards the perimeter of the target plane, resulting in a flattening of the Gaussian beam shape (Fig.~\ref{fig:3examples}c).
+It is however worth noting that the phase gradient differs from a purely diverging lens as the edge rays must be mapped to the edge of the target.
+Since the target and metasurface widths are equal, this forces the phase gradient to go to zero at the edges of the metasurface (see Eq.~(\ref{eq:gradient})).

+For a constant-to-Gaussian mapping, the input intensity profile is constant $I(x) = I_0$, while the target intensity has a Gaussian profile $E(t_x) = E_0 \exp\left(-2t_x^2/w_0^2\right)$ with $w_0 = 0.4$~mm, see Fig.~\ref{fig:3examples}d.
+Here, we find that the target coordinate is

+where $\erf^{-1}$ is the inverse error function.
+The phase profile has a convex shape (Fig.~\ref{fig:3examples}e), which leads to focusing of the incident beam to the desired Gaussian target (Fig.~\ref{fig:3examples}f).